okta/okta.github.io/_source/_posts/2018-06-25-react-spring-boot-photo-gallery-pwa.md

 ## Get Started with JHipster 5

-To get started with JHipster, you'll need to have an internet connect and [Node.js](https://nodejs.org/) installed.
+To get started with JHipster, you'll need to have an internet connection and [Node.js](https://nodejs.org/) installed.
 The project recommends you use the latest LTS (Long Term Support) version, which is 8.3.11 at the time of this writing.
 You can use npm, but JHipster will use [Yarn](https://yarnpkg.org/) if you have it installed.
 To run the app, you'll need to have [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) installed.
-If you have Git installed, JHipster will auto-commit your project after creating it, and will allow you to upgrade between versions.
+If you have Git installed, JHipster will auto-commit your project after creating it and will allow you to upgrade between versions.

 Run the following command to install JHipster: